Who is eligible for a Vallee Scholar Award?

 While the details of how the internal candidate is selected are at the discretion of the institution, a full description of the institution’s call for candidates, and subsequent selection process should be included in the nomination letter.

-The Vallee Foundation will invite specific institutions to submit a nomination each November.
-Letters of Nomination from the Dean or Department Chair must be sent to the Foundation no later than February 1.
-Completed applications are due to the Vallee Foundation by March 1.
+The Vallee Foundation will invite specific institutions to submit a nomination each September.
+Letters of Nomination from the Dean or Department Chair must be sent to the Foundation no later than December 1.
+Completed applications are due to the Vallee Foundation by February 1.
+Awards will be announced by early September, with funding provided soon thereafter.

 The investigator we want to nominate has received another scholar or young investigator award.
 Would this make him/her ineligible?